Learning Outcomes Assessment

 - Make cogent, persuasive arguments using sufficient, verifiable data and rational, critical thinking.

-- Identify major literary figures and their works.
+- Identify major literary figures and their principal works.

 - Demonstrate familiarity with literary genres and critical terminology.

 - Demonstrate awareness of cultural difference, implicit and explicit, in the acquisition of a second language.

 Learning Outcomes for individual RLL Courses that satisfy the College's Core Curriculum "Literature" Requirement: